Spinosaurus: Specimens

 MNHN SAM 124, housed at the Muséum National d'Histoire Naturelle, is a snout (consisting of partial premaxillae, partial maxillae, vomers, and a dentary fragment).
 Described by Taquet and Russell in 1998, the specimen is 13.4 to 13.6 cm in width; no length was stated.
 The specimen was located in Algeria, and "is of Albian age."
 Taquet and Russell believed that the specimen, along with a premaxilla fragment (SAM 125), two cervical vertebrae (SAM 126–127), and a dorsal neural arch (SAM 128), belonged to S. maroccanus.
+Although it was originally ascribed to S. maroccanus, based on their examination of this cranial material, the 2016 study considered the difference between the two species to be not taxonomically significant and either ontogenetic or intraspecific, and thus tentatively assigned the specimen to S. aegyptiacus.
+The 2017 study considered MNHN SAM 124 to belong to same taxon as MSNM V4047.

 BM231 (in the collection of the Office National des Mines, Tunis) was described by Buffetaut and Ouaja in 2002.
 It consists of a partial anterior dentary 11.5 cm in length from an early Albian stratum of the Chenini Formation of Tunisia.
 The dentary fragment, which included four alveoli and two partial teeth, was "extremely similar" to existing material of S. aegyptiacus.

 UCPC-2 in the University of Chicago Paleontological Collection consists mainly of two narrow connected nasals with a fluted (ridged) crest from the region between the eyes.
 The specimen, which is 18.0 cm long, was located in an early Cenomanian part of the Moroccan Kem Kem Beds in 1996 and described in the scientific literature in 2005 by Cristiano Dal Sasso of the Civic Natural History Museum in Milan and colleagues.

-MSNM V4047 (in the Museo di Storia Naturale di Milano), described by Dal Sasso and colleagues in 2005, consists of a snout (premaxillae, partial maxillae, and partial nasals) 98.8 cm long from the Kem Kem Beds.
+MSNM V4047 (in the Museo di Storia Naturale di Milano), described by Dal Sasso and colleagues in 2005 as Spinosaurus cf. S. aegyptiacus, consists of a snout (premaxillae, partial maxillae, and partial nasals) 98.8 cm long from the Kem Kem Beds.
+An isolated fish vertebra, tentatively referred to Onchopristis, has been associated with the tooth alveolus of this specimen.
+Similarly, the dentary fragment of Spinosaurus aegyptiacus, MPDM 31, is associated with the rostral tooth of Onchopristis.
 Like UCPC-2, it is thought to have come from the early Cenomanian.
 Arden and colleagues in 2018 tentatively assigned this specimen to Sigilmassasaurus brevicollis given its size.
 However, this assignment was later rejected by other researchers who considered the uniqueness of this specimen to be based on misinterpretations and poor preservation of another specimen, NHMUK R16665, another snout stored that is stored in the Natural History Museum, London.